SkipTheDishes

 Mapping and Fixing the Courier Workflow

-• Created early UI components and guidelines for spacing, color, and typography
+• Created early UI components + spacing/color/typography rules

-• Embedded into multiple product teams to model a healthier UX process
+• Embedded with multiple teams to model UX process and collaboration

 Impact